 Our income tax expense and related consolidated balance sheet amounts involve significant management estimates and judgments.
 Amounts of deferred income tax assets and liabilities, as well as current and noncurrent accruals, involve estimates and judgments of the timing and probability of recognition of income and deductions by taxing authorities.
 In assessing the likelihood of realization of deferred tax assets, management considers estimates of the amount and character of future taxable income.
 Actual income taxes could vary from estimated amounts due to the future impacts of various items, including changes in income tax laws, our forecasted financial condition and results of operations in future periods, as well as final review of filed tax returns by taxing authorities.
-Income tax authorities.
+Income tax returns are regularly subject to examination by applicable tax authorities.
 In management's opinion, the liability recorded pursuant to income tax accounting guidance related to uncertain tax positions reflects future taxes that may be owed as a result of any examination.